mygonia/guessTheWord/README.md

 For this project, I wanted to clone a simple game.
 I started by getting a list of words from [The Great Noun List](http://www.desiquintans.com/downloads/nounlist/nounlist.txt).
 I then used Python to loop through each word in the list, get 4 images from Google using [google_images_download](https://github.com/hardikvasa/google-images-download), then saved those images into a dictionary as a list with the noun as their key.
-The dictionary was then saved into a .txt file.
 I used HTML/CSS/Javascript to make the game.